Chanel West Coast Lays On A Pool Floatie In A Yellow Bikini

 Prior to this, West Coast shared several photos that she took in the streets of Mexico.
 One of her updates showed her in a red outfit with tons of fringe.
 She stood with her back facing the camera, in between two outdoor tables.
 Behind her, you could see a closed store.

-The outfit consisted of a red bralette, and pants with a ton of fringe up and down the leg.
-She wore her hair down, and wore large earrings.
+The outfit consisted of a red bralette and pants with a ton of fringe up and down the leg.
+She wore her hair down and had on large earrings.

 “It’s just viva Mexico,” noted a fan, whose views were later echoed by many others.